chinchalinchin/scrilla/README.md

 `scrilla -profile -likely ACI`

+And the following command will return the risk profile of <b>ACI</b> using the method of percentile matching,

+`scrilla -profile -percents ACI`

+Note, the following command,

+`scrilla -profile ACI`

+will return the risk profile of <b>ACI</b> using the method set in the <b>ESTIMATION_METHOD</b> environment variable.
+If this variable is not set, it will default to a value of `moments`.

 2. Discount Dividend Model

-<b>scrilla</b> will pull an equity's dividend payment history, regress the payment amount against its date and infer a linear regression model from this time series.
-It will use this model to project future dividend payments and then calculate the current cost of equity and use that to discount the sum of dividend payments back to the present,
+<b>scrilla</b> will pull an equity's dividend payment history, regress the payment amount against its date and infer a [simple linear regression model](https://en.wikipedia.org/wiki/Simple_linear_regression) from this time series.
+It will use this model to project future dividend payments and then calculate the current cost of equity and use that to discount the sum of dividend payments back to the present.
+The following command will perform this action,

 `scrilla -ddm ALLY`

-Alternatively, you can visualize the dividend payments against the regression model,
+Alternatively, you can visualize the dividend payments against the regression model with a <b>matplotlib</b> graphic,

 `scrilla -plot-div ALLY`

 3. Financial Statistics
     - Beta: `scrilla -capm-beta [TICKERS]`
     - Correlation Matrix: `scrilla -cor [TICKERS]`
+    - Conditional Value At Risk `scrilla -cvar -prob PROB -expiry EXP [TICKERS]`
     - Cost Of Equity: `scrilla -capm-equity [TICKERS]`
-    - Risk-Return Profile: `scrilla -rr [TICKERS]`
+    - Risk-Return Profile: `scrilla -profile [TICKERS]`
     - Sharpe Ratio: `scrilla -sharpe [TICKERS]`
+    - Value At Risk: `scrilla -var -prob PROB -expiry EXP [TICKERS]`

 4. Stock Watchlist and Screening